michaelblackstock/maximo-client-bootcamp/labs/02_managing_assets_job_plans.md

 ---

 ## **Step 16.
 Filter the list by the desired value**
 (TEMP-F, PRESSURE, OILCOLOR) by typing the value into the ‘Meter’ field and clicking **Enter/Return**, then selecting the desired meter.
-Repeat this process to populate the meter group with all 3 meters.
+Repeat this process to populate the meter group with all 3 meters.(Press the + button to add a new meter to the list)

 ---